ismetsari/URL-Shortener/README.md

 - PostgreSQL for persistent storage
 - Click tracking and analytics
 - Batch processing of click counts for performance optimization

-## Tech Stack

-- Node.js with Express
-- Redis for caching and rate limiting
-- PostgreSQL for persistent storage

 ## Cache Strategy